isomerpages/moe-bendemeersec/_student-development/CCA/National Cadet Corps.md

 third_nav_title: CCA
 ---
 <h4><strong>Our National Cadet Corps CCA</strong></h4>
-<p>The National Cadet Corps (NCC) is a comprehensive program focused on developing
-well-rounded individuals.
-By integrating leadership training, physical fitness, and a sense of national duty, NCC empowers cadets to become responsible citizens.
-Through a range of activities such as camps, parades, overseas exchanges, and adventure expeditions, cadets develop essential leadership skills and physical fitness.
-Additionally, NCC fosters a deep appreciation for Singapore's defense capabilities by providing opportunities to learn about the military and participate in national events.</p>
+<p>In NCC, our programmes revolve around three key thrusts: Leadership, Fitness
+and Commitment to Singapore.
+NCC has a comprehensive leadership competency model that is infused in the NCC curriculum to ensure cadets’ are equipped with the leadership skills at the end of the 4-5 years in NCC.</p>
+<p>NCC also offers a wide range of adventure and experiential programmes
+to develop resourceful, responsible, resilient, loyal leaders and team players.Cadets will also have opportunities to participate in national defence related events to gain greater awareness and appreciation of Singapore’s defence capabilities and their role as a citizen of Singapore.</p>
 <h4><strong>Our Signature Programmes and Activities</strong></h4>
 <ul data-tight="true" class="tight">
 <li>